timscott/react-devise/README.md

 config.mailer = 'UsersMailer'

-# Needs to not include :json or wildcards that includes json.
+# Needs to not include :json or wildcards that match json.
 config.navigational_formats = [:html]
 ```